gobith/Pharo-Firmata-Client/README.md

 - Type in: FCTestToolWindow new openWithSpec
 - execute the code (Do it)
 - You see a new window named "Firmata Test Tool"
 - Type in the port number.
-Go to the Arduin ide, under menu item Tools you will find the port number.
+Go to the Arduino ide, under menu item Tools you will find the port number.
 - Press Start